Interview

 rewarded for stopping their progression.
 Money got big, keeping it safe

 and marketable got big and the media kept up the pressure.
-People started
+People

 talking about maintaining traditions.
 Music that always was about

 progress was now told to stop, no more forward motion.
-And when you stop
+And when you

 you no longer are spiritual.
 Spirit doesn't stop, at least I can't see